Tech-Abdullahi/Tech-Abdullahi/README.md

-# About Me
+#  Hi, I’m Abdullahi👋🏻👨🏽‍💻
-👋 Hi there!
-I’m Abdullahi, a technology enthusiast with a deep passion for both computer science and electrical engineering.
+I am a technology enthusiast with a deep passion for both computer science and electrical engineering.
 My journey through the fascinating worlds of hardware and software has equipped me with a unique blend of skills and a relentless curiosity for innovation.

 ## 🔧 Current Focus:
 - **AI**: Exploring the intersection of artificial intelligence and computer science to solve complex problems and improve system efficiencies.